nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 JSON
 ```

-Again, please make sure to modify the value CNMResponseStream to match the stream name (not ARN) for your Kinesis response stream.
+Again, please make sure to modify the value `response-endpoint` to match the stream name (not ARN) for your Kinesis response stream.

 ### Lambda Configuration